KaruroChori/freezerplate/README.md

 - Support for nested folders.
 - Support for symbolic links.
-- Support for raw files (binary files can be written without templating).
+- Support for raw files (binary files without templating inside them).
 - Optional compression for files.
 The generated template builders can act as glorified `tar.gz` archives, with the additional spice of arbitrary code execution.
-- XML environment file passed to each template entry to customize the final output at runtime.
+- The parametrization of the template generator built via `freezerplate` is defined via an environment XML file passed at runtime.

 ### Non Features

 - Binary files like SQLite databases or images can be tracked and added, but they cannot be reasonably changed by `freezerplate`.
-  I would suggest generating them based on some post-script.
+  I would suggest generating them based on some post-script which can be part of the same template.
+- Windows is not a native target.
+Fully portable builds can be obtained via `wasm`.
+I am using some POSIX specific and GNU C++ specific features, and I don't really want to change that.

 ## General workflow?

-- Add all your template files to a folder (you can nest as much as you want, or as much as your stack can take, whichever gives up first)
+- Make sure all your relevant files are in a single folder (you can nest as much as you want, or as much as your stack can take, whichever gives up first)
-- Introduce code blocks `<?` `?>` embedding any arbitrary C++ code within your files.
-You are given access to an XML environment file to use as you wish.
+- Introduce code blocks in the source files via `<?` `?>`, embedding any arbitrary C++ code within your files.
+You are given access to an XML environment file to use as you wish and some [helpers](./docs/templating.md).
-- Compile your templates in a standalone (and optionally compressed) generator.
+- Compile your templates in as standalone (and optionally compressed) generator.
-- (optional) Customize the main of the generated file if needed.
+- (optional) Customize the `body` and `head` files if extra features are wanted.
 - Profit!

 ### Usage